endsha/demo-mobile-app/README.md

 Demo Mobile App is a cross-platform mobile application built using React Native for iOS and Android platforms.
 It is a showcase app that demonstrates various features and functionalities of a typical mobile app.

-## Features

-- Feature 1: Describe the functionality of the first feature.
-- Feature 2: Describe the functionality of the second feature.
-- Feature 3: Describe the functionality of the third feature.
-- ...

 ## Prerequisites

 Before running the app locally, make sure you have the following installed: